Four boys rescued from Thai cave

 In neat blue handwriting, 11-year-old Chanin Viboonrungruang, the youngest of the group, told his parents not to worry, and said he was looking forward to eating fried chicken.

-His parents, who along with other families, have maintained a constant vigil at the site since the boys first became trapped.
+His parents, along with other families, have maintained a constant vigil at the site since the boys became trapped.

 On reading the letter Saturday evening, Chanin's father, Tanawut Viboonrungruang, said he felt a great sense of relief.
 "I had been worried about my son, that he would be exhausted, he would be tired," he said.